IndustriaTech/django-cmsplugin-tabs/README.md

 django-cmsplugin-tabs
 =====================

-Plugin for Django-CMS that create list of tabs (using jquery ui)
+Plugin for Django-CMS that create list of tabs

 INSTALLATION
 ------------